edotienog/Hello-world/README.md

 # Hello-world
 Hello World repository for git tutorial
-This is an example repository for Git tutorial on https://www.w3schools.com
+This is an example repository for Git and github tutorial on https://www.w3schools.com

 This repository is built step by step in the tutorial.